ahtrotta/RequestPool/README.md

 This repository is developed for deploying to a VPS server.

 ## Development
+- Ensure that MongoDB and PostgreSQL are installed on your machine.
 - Clone this repository.
 - Create `.env` folder for DB connection inside `server` folder.
 - Run `npm install` from `client` and `server` folders.